will-molloy/auto-handbrake-encoding/README.md

       - It works with any framerate
       - It creates quite a large file afterwards, but it's ideal "as an intermediate format for video editing"
       - I recommend deleting the encoded file after using it, and retaining the original archived file
-3. Archives original videos, by renaming them with the suffix ` - Archived.mp4`
+3. Archives original videos
+    - Archived files are named with the suffix ` - Archived.mp4`
     - They won't be detected by the program again, if you want to encode again, remove this suffix first
-4. (optional) Shuts computer down after encoding
+4. (optional) Shuts computer down after running (useful if for example running overnight)

 #### Usage: